 While this approach may have been effective in a bygone era, your prospects and clients today have much higher standards.

-Selective consumption has made it possible for your prospects and clients to get exactly what they
+Selective consumption has made it possible for your prospects and clients to get exactly what they want, when they want, 100% on their own terms.

-As a result, a plain vanilla one-size-fits-some approach -- usually fueled by a cocktail of arrogance, ignorance, and living in the past -- just won't’ cut it anymore.
+As a result, a plain vanilla one-size-fits-some approach -- usually fueled by a cocktail of arrogance, ignorance, and living in the past -- just won't cut it anymore.

 If you don’t give your prospects and clients exactly what they want, exactly when they want, rest assured your company is one click and browser back-button away from irrelevance.